Getting a smart meter installed

 Refusing a smart meter

 You don’t have to accept a smart meter if you don’t want one.
 If your supplier tells you that you must have one installed, contact your local Citizens Advice bureau or the Citizens Advice consumer service.

-If you refuse one, you might find it hard to access all tariffs.
+If you refuse a smart meter, you might find it hard to access all tariffs.
 This is because in future the cheaper tariffs offered by suppliers might only be available to customers with smart meters.